 Some tips for prevention of plantar warts include:

 When you see something suspicious on your foot, your first step should be to come to Orvitz Podiatry Clinic to get a proper diagnosis.
 Treating a wart yourself at home is not the best option.
 Many over-the-counter remedies destroy skin cells and can damage the healthy skin as well if not applied properly.
 Also, many warts can be stubborn and will not respond to drugstore treatments.
 Another reason to go to an expert is that it may instead be a more serious condition instead, which you may misidentify as a wart.

 Additionally, if you have diabetes or a circulatory disorder, you should take special care if you detect any warts on your feet.
 In those cases, consult a podiatrist rather than attempting any over-the-counter care.

 Our foot specialists will use specialized procedures to rid you of the warts once and for all.
 In cases where a surgical procedure is necessary, a local anesthetic will be administered.

 We believe in transparency; our team discusses every possibility and requirement with you.
 We also supply quality foot care products for our patients.

 Schedule a Diagnosis

 To schedule a checkup for diagnosis and to discuss your plantar wart treatment options with our podiatrists, contact us today to make an appointment.
-Our teams in St. Catharines and Fort Erie are here to answer your call.
+Our team in St. Catharines is here to answer your call.